-The total funds expended in 2018/2019 under the special rate variation amounted to \$1,068,613.
+The total funds expended in 2019/2020 under the special rate variation amounted to \$1,678,680.
 A breakdown of this expenditure is as follows:

-Budget Deficit Repair \$158K This allocation of funding is allocated across Council entire General Fund Budget to ensure existing Service Levels are maintained.
-Without the Special Rate Variation Council would need to reduce its overall level of expenditure by \$158K to deliver a balanced budget.
-Asset Maintenance \$136K Various maintenance projects on the Rural Road Network to ensure Service Levels are met and the useful lives of these assets are maximised (drainage, bitumen maintenance and patching, roadside slashing, gravel maintenance and patching, vegetation management) Road Grading Maintenance Program \$98.7K Various maintenance grading projects across Council entire grading program on the Rural Road Network to maintain existing service levels.
-In the 2018/2019 financial year Councils maintenance crews completed a total of 1306km of maintenance grading on the unsealed road network.
-The expenditure to complete those works was \$1,404,606.
-Road Infrastructure Backlog Program \$651.4K Road Infrastructure Backlog Program, being for heavy Patching, Pavement Stabilisation and Rehabilitation on the Regional Road Network.
-2017-2018 and 2018-2019 budget allocations were expended on heavy patching on MR 187 Yetman Road (between Palaroo Lane and Wallangra).
+Budget Deficit Repair \$221.8K This allocation of funding is allocated across Council entire General Fund Budget to ensure existing Service Levels are maintained.
+Without the Special Rate Variation Council would need to reduce its overall level of expenditure by \$221.8K to deliver a balanced budget.
+Asset Maintenance \$186K Various maintenance projects on the Rural Road Network to ensure Service Levels are met and the useful lives of these assets are maximised (drainage, bitumen maintenance and patching, roadside slashing, gravel maintenance and patching, vegetation management) Road Grading Maintenance Program \$99.3K Various maintenance grading projects across Council entire grading program on the Rural Road Network to maintain existing service levels.
+In the 2019/2020 financial year Council's maintenance crews spent \$1,745,409 on grading to maintain Council's unsealed road network.
+Road Infrastructure Backlog Program \$1.0965M Road Infrastructure Backlog Program, being for heavy Patching, Pavement Stabilisation and Rehabilitation on the Regional Road Network.
+The 2019/20 budget allocation was expended on MR63 - Warialda Road Realignment and Pavement Rehabilitation 'Black Dam Project".